Aliahmad2412/Anchored/README.md

 - The book cover image placeholder needs to be replaced with the actual cover image
 - LinkedIn links in testimonials are displayed as text (no outbound links as per requirements)
-- Admin emails are stored in Supabase for easy management
-- Passwords are hashed using bcrypt for security